EN

 Kalanda in Guria

 In Guria, the Old New Year is referred to as Kalanda.
-Just before the arrival of Kalanda, the men of the house would enter the cellar while holding a New Year pie, a large platter full of New Year's dishes, a chichilaki and an empty qvevri.
+Just before the arrival of Kalanda, the men of the house would enter the cellar while holding a New Year pie, a large platter full of New Year's dishes, a Chichilaki and an empty Qvevri.
 The head of the family would arrange everything on the ground, without saying a word, and would fill the clay pitcher only halfway, and then kneel down to pray to St. Basil for his family's happiness.
-The mekvle (specially selected person who’d enter the house from a “lucky foot”) would then pick one walnut from the serving and pray to Saint Basil to bless the family with all good things.
+The Mekvle (specially selected person who’d enter the house from a “lucky foot”) would then pick one walnut from the serving and pray to Saint Basil to bless the family with all good things.

 After this, they would crack open the nut.
 A full nut would indicate a positive omen.
 Otherwise, the whole ritual would be repeated all over again.
-For Kalanda, a crescent-shaped pie is baked in Guria, with cheese and boiled egg.
+For Kalanda, a crescent-shaped pie is baked in Guria, with Georgian cheese and boiled egg.
 The egg symbolizes abundance, strength, and unity of the family.
 A similar tradition is observed in Imereti.

 New Year’s Eve in Adjara